-Chief Inspector, inspectors and other persons appointed by Chief Officer to apply the Ordinance.
+Chief Inspector, inspectors and other persons appointed by the Chief Officer to apply to the Ordinance

-(2) The Chief Inspector shall regulate the cases and the manner in which inspectors and other officers are to exercise their powers and carry out inspections, examinations, checks, tests, reviews and investigations for the purposes of this Ordinance.

-(3) The Chief Officer may give an authorisation to a qualified person to perform such duties and to exercise such powers of an inspector as shall be described in the authorisation.
-Any such authorised person shall be under the supervision and instructions of the Chief Inspector and shall receive the same payment as may be prescribed under the relevant Republican Law for the performance of such duties or the exercise of such powers.
+- 24.-(1) The Chief Officer shall be responsible for the application of this Ordinance and shall appoint a Chief Inspector, inspectors and any other officers he shall deem expedient for the effective application of the provisions of this Ordinance. - (2) The Chief Inspector shall regulate the cases and the manner in which inspectors and other officers are to exercise their powers and carry out inspections, examinations, checks, tests, reviews and investigations for the purposes of this Ordinance. - (3) The Chief Officer may give an authorisation to a qualified person to perform such duties and to exercise such powers of an inspector as shall be described in the authorisation.
+Any such authorised person shall be under supervision and instructions of the Chief Inspector and shall receive the same payment as may be prescribed under the relevant Republican Law for the performance of such duties or the exercise of such powers. - (4) The functions of the Chief Officer in subsections (1) and (3) are general delegated functions for the purpose of the Delegation of Functions to the Republic Ordinance 2007. (a)